 As traditional custodians of the land, Aboriginal peoples have a unique role to care for and manage Country.
-This role overlaps with the legislative and policy responsibilities the Office of Environment and Heritage (OEH) has to manage land for conservation.
+This role overlaps with the legislative and policy responsibilities the Department of Planning and Environment (the Department) has to manage land for conservation.

 Partnerships benefit from mutual interests and responsibilities, and recognise that:

 - National parks are part of Aboriginal peoples’ Country and are places where Aboriginal people can care for and access their Country and its natural and cultural resources.
 With Aboriginal peoples’ history of dispossession in New South Wales, public land and parks have an important role in maintaining Aboriginal peoples’ culture and connection to Country.